stevegrunwell/intro-to-testing/slides/regression-tests3.md

 Note:

+* When we run our test, we start in a red state
-* Our tests help push us towards another conditional, which makes our new test pass
+* Our tests help push us towards another conditional, which makes our new test pass (green)
 * If this function changes in the future, our test will break, alerting us to a regression